 Our Meetups are online for now, with the hope that some day soon, we’ll be able to meet up in person!

-Check out our February Meetup Playlist below!
+Check out our April Meetup Playlist below!

 NEXT MEET UP DATE: THU 22 APRIL, 7PM

 Join our Meet Up Group for Links, and to register your attendance!

-Here’s the full list of series we’re looking at this month…
+Here’s the full list of what to watch…

 Here’s the full list:

 Documenting the rise of the first woman of colour in the UK to front a successful rock band, I am a Cliche relives how her unique voice and musical style was received, the good and the bad, and the lasting impact it had on her legacy, and her daughter (and co-director of the documentary) Celeste Bell.

 After its exclusive release on digital platforms earlier this year, you can now watch this incredible TV documentary on Sky Arts.

 Following the sudden death of his close friend in August 2020, radio host Roman Kemp explores mental health and the suicide crisis facing young men.
 This deeply personal documentary sees Roman open up about his own battles with mental health, as well as talking to communities of young men about their silent battles, and the need to encourage men to speak about their mental health.